 - Prospective analyses: Subjects who reported frequent falling at baseline were excluded, and the risk of incident falls during four years of follow-up was assessed.
 Cox proportional hazards regression was used to control for confounding factors.
 Participants accrued person-time until the first clinic visit that they reported a fall or the last clinic visit that they attended during four years of follow-up.

 - Age, sex, and race were adjusted for in a minimal model.
-The full model was adjusted for age, sex, race, marital status, income, current smoking, former smoking, baseline cardiovascular disease, diabetes mellitus, history of arthritis, history of cancer treatment, use of psychoactive medication, use of antihistamines, physical activity (in kcal), depression score, Mini-Mental State Examination (MMSE) score, 15-foot walk time (in seconds), self-reported difficulty walking and self-reported loss of balance.
+The full model was adjusted for age, sex, race, marital status, income, current smoking, former smoking, baseline CVD, diabetes mellitus, history of arthritis, history of cancer treatment, use of psychoactive medication, use of antihistamines, physical activity (in kcal), depression score, Mini-Mental State Examination (MMSE) score, 15-foot walk time (in seconds), self-reported difficulty walking and self-reported loss of balance.

 - The cross-sectional and longitudinal models included the same baseline measures of alcohol use and potentially confounding factors.
 To allow assessment of the models with respect to residual confounding and the robustness of model assumptions, results from minimal and full models are presented.
 Results from a stepwise selection model (with entry and stay criteria of P=0.20) were virtually identical to the model with all covariates and were not reported.